 Psychiatric illnesses can affect overall health.
 Our model of care looks after the whole person.
 Because the effects of these illnesses are rarely limited to the individual who receives the diagnosis, we strive to care for both patients and their families.

 Our clinicians work in partnership with community providers so that whenever possible, you can receive your care closer to home.
 After an initial consult and treatment recommendation, our goal is to return you to your primary care doctor or other experts in your community who can monitor and manage your treatment.
-Rest assured, we are going to be here should you need us again in the future.

 Care within a research institution